 Unnecessary losses of shelf life can be found in any part of the chain, especially in temperature management:

 - Farmers not pre-cooling after harvest; the ‘cut-to-cool’ time is recognised as being very important for many commodities but is typically not monitored effectively

 - Actual temperature conditions during transport and storage often do not meet the optimal product-specific requirements

-- Foodservice providers and/or consumers storing product in their fridge at the incorrect storage temperatures
+- Foodservice providers and/or consumers storing products in their fridges at the incorrect storage temperatures

 A globalised food supply chain inevitably requires a longer transport distance, with distant production locations, especially during the consuming country’s winter season, as production comes from locations in the opposite hemisphere.

-The combination of consumer demand for out of season produce, and high food quality expectations has shown the importance of effective temperature measurement, not only to meet customer expectations, but also to tackle the growing problem of food loss in the supply chain.
+The combination of consumer demand for out of season produce, and high food quality expectations have shown the importance of effective temperature measurement, not only to meet customer expectations but also to tackle the growing problem of food loss in the supply chain.

-Aaron Day, Technical Sales Manager at Muddy Boots, explains – ‘With increasing pressure on the agri-food industry to supply an ever-growing population while resources are depleting, identifying ways of improving the efficiency of our complex supply chains is vital.
-Despite being key to reducing food loss, temperature management is primarily food safety focused and regularly siloed from product quality data.
-Innovation and integration of cold chain management, breaks down these siloes reducing food loss and improving the quality of perishable foods.”
+Aaron Day, Technical Sales Manager at Muddy Boots by TELUS Agriculture, explains – "With increasing pressure on the agri-food industry to supply an ever-growing population while resources are depleting, identifying ways of improving the efficiency of our complex supply chains is vital.
+Despite being key to reducing food loss, temperature management is primarily food safety-focused and regularly siloed from product quality data.
+Innovation and integration of cold chain management break down these siloes reducing food loss and improving the quality of perishable foods.”